Level: Essential Skill for a Digital Workplace

 Speaker, educator, and enthusiastic champion for better meetings everywhere.

 Part 2 of Where the Action Is explains the essential skills taught to all employees in high-performing organizations.
-This course will teach you and your team each skill through short, engaging videos, rich workbooks, and easy-to-use worksheets that make it easy to put your new skills in practice.
+This course will teach you and your team each skill through short, engaging videos, rich workbooks, and easy-to-use worksheets that make it easy to put your new skills into practice.

 Of all of the books I've read on meetings, this is the best by far.
 Great book - don't hesitate on purchasing it. - C. Vaughn